gregnz/stocks/NTNX.md

 |  6 | 2017Q4    | 62%            | -17%           | -22%        |
 |  7 | 2018Q1    | 67%            | -25%           | -30%        |

 Gross margins are improving, as would be expected as they move away from the low margin hardware business.
-They estimate that gross margins could approach  76% (using 0% margin for the hardware business and 80% for the software business)
+They estimate that gross margins could approach  76% (using 0% margin for the hardware business and 80% for the software business).

 ### Free cash flow